MattikanT/ADRI-Springboot-Mattikan-Tongsai/README.md

 ## Q1.

-API is stand for application programming interface, it is a software interface that helps machines to interact with each other over the internet.
-Working behind the scene, API acts as a messenger that take request and tell the system what you want to do and return the response to you.
+API stands for application programming interface, it is a software interface that helps machines interact with each other over the internet.
+Working behind the scenes, API acts as a messenger that takes requests, tells the system what you want it to do, and returns the response to you.

 ## Q2.